kailashnegi/Titanic-Survival-Prediction/README.md

 # Titanic-Survival-Prediction
-Project on survival of titanic predictions.
+This repo is for the project I worked on Kaggle long back for survival of titanic predictions.